wickhama09/SaberWars/README.md

 SaberWars
 ===

-SaberWars is a Windows application that I drafted and developed.
+SaberWars is a Windows application that I designed and developed.
 Designed for 2-Players, this game is a spin-off of the classic video game "Pong".

 ![alt tag](https://cloud.githubusercontent.com/assets/19334063/25259861/9afcde8c-2616-11e7-8237-724c0ab8fb7e.jpg)